Tom Wills: Football pioneer

 Wills's letter was alluded to two weeks after its publication in an advertisement posted by his friend, professional cricketer and publican Jerry Bryant, for a "scratch match" held adjacent to the MCG at the Richmond Paddock.
 The first of several kickabouts held that year involving Wills, Bryant and other Melbourne cricketers, it was described by one participant as "football Babel"; a "short code of rules" were to be drawn up afterwards, however this does not seem to have occurred.
 Another landmark game, played without fixed rules over three Saturdays and co-umpired by Wills and teacher Dr John Macadam, began on the same site on 7 August between forty Scotch College students and a like number from Melbourne Grammar.
 The two schools have since competed annually.
 Wills emerged as the standout figure in accounts of Melbourne football in 1858.
 These early experimental games were more rugby-like than anything else—low-scoring, low-to-the-ground "gladiatorial" tussles.
 The last recorded match of the year is the subject of the first known Australian football poem, published in Punch.
-Wills, the only player named, is reified as "the Melbourne chief", leading his men to victory against a side from South Yarra.
+Wills, the only player named, is reified as "the Melbourne chief", leading his men to victory against a side from South Yarra FC.
+As described in the poem, the football is a game played under rugby rules including a try culminating in the winning goal.

 Following a scratch match at the start of the 1859 football season, the Melbourne Football Club officially came into being on 14 May.
 Three days later, Wills and three other members—Hammersley, journalist J. B. Thompson and teacher Thomas H. Smith—met near the MCG at the Parade Hotel, owned by Bryant, to devise and codify the club's rules.
 The men went over the rules of four English schools; Hammersley recalled Wills's preference for the Rugby game, but it was found to be confusing and too violent.
 Subsequently, they rejected common features such as "hacking" (shin-kicking) and produced a signed document listing ten simple rules suited to grown men and Australian conditions.
 Heading the list of signatories, Wills, too, saw the need for compromise.
 He wrote to his brother Horace: "Rugby was not a game for us, we wanted a winter pastime but men could be harmed if thrown on the ground so we thought differently."
 Thompson and Hammersley's promotion of the new code, together with Wills's star power, encouraged the spread of football throughout Victoria.